 There are two basic types of portable cribs or play yards.

-While bassinets are useful and it is nice they come with the crib, most are only useful until the baby is 15 lbs or starts to roll over.
+While bassinets are useful, and it is nice they come with the crib, most are only useful until the baby is 15 lbs or starts to roll over.
 So we caution against making your purchase decision based on this feature alone.
-The larger size and added weight found in this style of gear make them harder to transport than their minimalist counterparts, which are things you should consider depending on how you intend to use the crib.
+The larger size and added weight found in this gear style make them harder to transport than their minimalist counterparts, which are things you should consider depending on how you intend to use the crib.

 Minimalistic portable cribs are lightweight and fold into a smaller package that makes transporting and storing them easier.
-Rather than offering short-term use accessories, this type of gear has a design for quick setup and easy carrying.
+Rather than offering short-term use accessories, this type of gear has a quick setup and easy carrying design.

-The most significant advantage of a minimalist unit is a lighter weight and compact size that fits nicely into a tote-able bag.
+A minimalist unit's most significant advantage is lighter weight and compact size that fits nicely into a tote-able bag.
 Setup times are generally fast, and they are usually smaller when set up, so they are ideal for use in smaller spaces like a hotel or tent.
 If portability or limited space are factors for you, then the minimalist approach is a great option.
 While this style lacks a bassinet/changing table, it is safe to rest infants on the main mattress for sleep, and a bassinet is not necessary for safe sleeping.